-Liberatory Consultant, ChE, is the Founding Synthesizer of Afro-Indigenous Liberatory Praxis, an equity organizing framework exploring the intersections of race and gender justice, unpacking binarism, and decolonized embodiment from an African American/Afro-Diasporic/Creole/First Peoples epistemology.
-Afro-Indigenous Liberatory Praxis grounds intersectional justice in the body by centering holistic learning through circles of interactive arts engagement, somatic storytelling, ancestor reverence, and cross-generational dialogue.
-With strong roots in the Ring Shout as Black Queer Feminist folk healing technology, this framework carries Afro-Indigenous medicine from throughout the Americas, West Africa, Haiti, and the West Indies.
-This model offers a unique and necessary take on anti-oppression practices, bringing the sustainable strategies, rituals, and radical imagination of Queer/ Trans/ Gender nonconforming Communities-of-Color to the Center.
+Liberatory Coach, ChE, is the Founding Synthesizer of Afro-Indigenous Liberatory Praxis, a culturally-rooted equity organizing framework exploring the intersections of race and gender justice, unpacking binarism, decolonized embodiment and movement building from an African American/Afro-Diasporic/Creole/First Peoples’epistemology.
+Afro-Indigenous Liberatory Praxis grounds Intersectional Justice in the body by centering holistic learning through circles of interactive arts engagement, somatic storytelling, ancestor reverence, and intergenerational dialogue.
+Utilizing Afro-Indigenous folk healing technologies such as the Ring Shout, this framework carries Queer Black Feminist magik from throughout the Americas, West Africa, Haiti, and the West Indies.
+This model offers a unique and necessary approach to anti-oppression practices, bringing the sustainable movement strategies, rituals, and radical imagination of Queer/ Trans/ Gender-nonconforming Communities-of-Color to The Center.

-ChE is available for speaking engagements, coaching, training & workshop facilitation utilizing their culturally grounded social justice framework, Afro-Indigenous Liberatory Practice*.
-To inquire about bringing ChE to your school, community, or organization please email email@example.com.
+ChE is available for coaching, speaking engagements, artivist presentations, training & workshop facilitation utilizing their culturally grounded social justice framework, Afro-Indigenous Liberatory Praxis.
+To inquire about bringing ChE to your school, community, or organization please email firstname.lastname@example.org.
 Their scope of consulting services includes:

 A circle gathering of Black Lives Matter organizers, arts administrators, healing arts practitioners, and Wisdom Keepers in a merging of art with activism.
 This series asks, how can the arts and social justice campaigns work collaboratively to enrich our communities? #DignityInProcess: Ofun incorporates somatic ancestral practices, multi-generational storytelling, and creative strategic planning to manifest empowering models of Black leadership in arts administration, activism, and beyond!